SandersBas/SandersBas.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('BB')">Abstract</a> | [Draft][Draft_BB] | [arXiv version][arXiv_BB] | [Toolkit][Toolkit_BB] ]

 <div id="BB" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Economists use quantitative trade and spatial models to make counterfactual predictions.
-Because such predictions often inform policy decisions, it is important to communicate the uncertainty surrounding them.
-Three key challenges arise in this setting: the data are dyadic and exhibit complex dependence; the number of interacting units is typically small; and counterfactual predictions depend on the data in two distinct ways—through the estimation of structural parameters and through their role as inputs into the model’s counterfactual equilibrium.
-I address these challenges by proposing a new Bayesian bootstrap procedure tailored to this context.
-The method is simple to implement and provides both finite-sample Bayesian and asymptotic frequentist guarantees.
-Revisiting the results in Waugh (2010), Caliendo and Parro (2015), and Artuç, Chaudhuri, and McLaren (2010) illustrates the practical advantages of the approach.
+Because such predictions aim to inform policy decisions, it is important to communicate the uncertainty surrounding them.
+Three key challenges arise in this setting: the data are dyadic and exhibit complex dependence; the number of interacting units is typically small; and counterfactual predictions depend on the data in two distinct ways—through the estimation of structural parameters and through the description as the status quo.
+I propose a new Bayesian bootstrap procedure that is tailored to this setting and that addresses all these challenges.
+The procedure is simple to implement and provides both finite-sample Bayesian and asymptotic frequentist guarantees.
+I illustrate the practical advantages of this approach by revisiting the applications in Waugh (2010), Caliendo and Parro (2015), and Artuç et al. (2010).
 </small><br><br/></div>

 [Draft_BB]:{{ site.baseurl }}{% link files/NBBQTSM_2025_07_28.pdf %}